-- Review students' educational files, work folders, course schedules, class schedules, curriculum documents and materials, lesson plans, IAPs, IEPs, Section 504 plans, and other appropriate documentation - Interview instructional personnel, educational administrators, other appropriate personnel, and students - Observe educational settings, activities, and instruction
+- Review students' educational files, work folders, course schedules, class schedules, curriculum documents and materials, lesson plans, and other appropriate documentation - Interview instructional personnel, educational administrators, other appropriate personnel, and students - Observe educational settings, activities, and instruction

-Courses and activities should be age-appropriate and based on student's individual needs and post-placement goals.
-Programs should prepare each student so that he or she has the opportunity to obtain a high school diploma through his or her chosen graduation program.
+Courses and activities should be age-appropriate and based on students' individual needs and post-placement goals.
+Programs should prepare each student so that he/she has the opportunity to obtain a high school diploma through his/her chosen graduation program.